 - Muscles Worked by the Toes to Bar

-- Who Should Do the Toes to Bar?
+- Who Should Do the Toes to Bar

 - Toes to Bar Sets, Reps, and Programming Recommendations

-- Toes to Bar Variations and Alternatives
+- Toes to Bar Variations

-- Strict Toes to Bar: Strict toes to bar are some of the hardest exercises you can do for core strength and development (if you truly do it strict).
-By increasing your strength, coordination, and control of this movement, kipping toes to bar should be breeze once you build up the endurance and skill of kipping.
-If you choose to go directly to kipping toes to bar, and never address your ability to do the basics correctly, you could be setting yourself up for stalled long term progress and injury.
-Below is a brief exercise tutorial on how to perform strict toes to bar.
+- Strict Toes to Bar: Strict toes to bar is one of the hardest exercises you can do for core strength and development.
+By increasing your strength, coordination, and control of this movement, kipping toes to bar should be a breeze once you learn kipping skills.
+If you choose to go directly to kipping toes to bar but don’t learn the basics, you could be setting yourself up for stalled long-term progress and possibly injury.

-2.Pull Back on the Bar
+Step 2 — Pull Back on the Bar

 As you approach the top of the movement (either with straight legs or bent knees), you will need to make one more final effort to kick the toes towards the bar.

 Below are a few benefits on toes to bar (both strict and kipping).
-If a benefit is inherent to a specific style of toes to bar (strict or kipping) it shall be noted below.
+If a benefit is inherent to a specific style of toes to bar (strict or kipping), it shall be noted below.